If you want to take in funds ahead of a round using a SeedFAST then this guide is for you!

 The key documents as part of a SeedFAST are your SeedFAST Agreement, Investor Consent Notice, Board Resolution & Shareholders Resolution.
 This guide will take you through all the steps needed to create and close an investment using a SeedFAST.

 1. Start your SeedFAST

-To start your SeedFAST head the Funding tab and click start new SeedFAST/SeedNOTE (the pink box).
+To start your SeedFAST head the Raise tab and click Create.

-You will then be prompted to select the investor, please note SeedFASTs are individual agreements and you’ll need to create one per investor.
-Please see this guide on how to add a company investor.
+After entering the investment amount, you will then be prompted to select the investor.
+Please note SeedFASTs are individual agreements and you’ll need to create one per investor.
+Please see this guide if you’re setting up a SeedFAST for a company investor.

 The next window allows you to select:

 - The date - this is just the proposed date of the investment and it is used to date your SeedFAST in the Timeline, this doesn’t feed through to any of the SeedFAST documents.